trans-travel/trans-travel/us/co.md

 However, much of Colorado is considered reasonably safe, particularly the Denver/Boulder metro area where many people are visibly trans.
 That said, attacks still can and do occur in Colorado.
-However, rural areas may be more swayed by anti-trans political rhetoric, and some jurisdictions outside of the Denver/Boulder metro have attempted to restrict the rights of trans people, particularly in schools and libraries.
+Rural areas may be more swayed by anti-trans political rhetoric, and some jurisdictions outside of the Denver/Boulder metro have attempted to restrict the rights of trans people, particularly in schools and libraries.
+In addition, some suburbs in the Denver metro area have shown willingness to attempt to restrict LGBT representation (Douglas County in particular, although Jefferson County has also recently, as of August 10, 2023, begun to implement new transphobic policies in school systems, such as restricting teachers from asking for pronouns).
+Thus travelers should be aware that "near Denver" is not necessarily as supportive as Denver.

 ## Resources